Schizophreniform Disorder

 View Patient Education

-Schizophreniform disorder is characterized by symptoms identical to those of schizophrenia but that last 1 month but < 6 months.
+Schizophreniform disorder is characterized by symptoms of schizophrenia that last 1 month and < 6 months.
+Treatment is with psychosocial support and antipsychotics.

-Treatment with antipsychotics Antipsychotic Drugs Antipsychotic drugs are divided into conventional antipsychotics and 2nd-generation antipsychotics (SGAs) based on their specific neurotransmitter receptor affinity and activity.
-SGAs may offer... read more and supportive psychosocial care are indicated.
-After symptoms resolve, drug treatment is continued for 12 months and then gradually tapered while closely monitoring for the return of psychotic symptoms.
+Treatment with antipsychotics and supportive psychosocial care are indicated.
+After symptoms resolve, medication treatment is continued for 12 months or longer and then gradually tapered while the patient is closely monitored for the return of psychotic symptoms (2–4).

 iOS ANDROID